 The proposed bill, known as the "Safe Haven In Every Local District (SHIELD) Act," aims to enhance student and staff safety in Minnesota schools by allowing school districts to include safety measures in their long-term facilities maintenance plans.
-It amends Minnesota Statutes 2024, section 123B.595, to require that facilities plans for schools receiving SHIELD grants include a safe schools plan detailing physical modifications for improved safety.
+It amends Minnesota Statutes 2024, section 123B.595, subdivision 4, to require that facilities plans for schools receiving SHIELD grants include a safe schools plan detailing physical modifications to improve safety.
 Additionally, the bill specifies that school districts not receiving these grants may still incorporate a safe schools plan into their maintenance plans.
 The effective date for these provisions is set for plans submitted on or after August 1, 2025.

 Statutes affected: 1st Engrossment: 123B.595